Canadian Olympic Medal Count

 It was during the 2010-11 season that Serwa truly established herself as one of her sport’s elite competitors with a particularly remarkable week.
 On January 30, she won gold at the Winter X Games.
 But she had crashed through the finish line and sustained two compression fractures in her thoracic spine.
 Just four days later she stood atop the podium at the FIS World Championships.
 The latter achievement came after she had skipped out on both training days to rest and recover.
 Serwa ended the season ranked third in the ski cross World Cup standings.

 Serwa encountered more adversity in January 2012 when at a World Cup race in Alpe d’Huez, France she became tangled in another skier’s pole and ruptured the ACL in her left knee.
 Serwa was determined to do whatever she could to speed the healing, from buying a new mattress to having sessions in a hyperbaric chamber.
-She returned to competition for the 2012-13 season-opening World Cup stop in Nakiska, Alberta in early December.
+She returned to competition for the 2012-13 season-opening World Cup stop in Nakiska, Alberta.
 Her comeback became complete two days before Christmas when she returned to the top of the podium, winning the World Cup on one of her favourite hills in San Candido, Italy.

 FIS World Championships: 2011 – GOLD; 2009 – 5th

-Winter X Games: 2011 – GOLD; 2010 – BRONZE – 2009 – 6th
+Winter X Games: 2016 – GOLD; 2011 – GOLD; 2010 – BRONZE; – 2009 – 6th